aterga/ic-monitoring-benchmark/README.md

 **Note:** the instructions in this section are intended for validating that this artifact is _functional_.
 The validation steps will take a short time to execute, but the data produced by running these validation steps do not represent our paper's results.
-For replicating the actual paper experiments, please follow the instructions _after_ this section.
+For reproducing the actual paper experiments, please follow the instructions _after_ this section.

 #### A. Validating the offline monitoring benchmark (based on **system test logs**)